 The best time to apply this product early in the growing season – March or April – as part of a year round lawn care programme.

-When to expect seeing results from ferrous sulphate moss killer
+When to expect seeing results from ferrous sulphate moss killer for lawn

 The fast acting formula will blacken moss within 2 days.
 After which, you should rake or scarify the dead moss from the lawn.